ViscousTests/website/content/docs/health-and-longevity/food.md

    my calories come from these foods - I've just noticed that eating a lot in one sitting saps my energy, I assume because they take work to digest.

+## One Meal A Day (OMAD)

+I tried this for a while, and I found myself falling into the recurring pattern of overeating because "this is all the food I'll eat today".
+This is especially bad with lots of low-calorie-density, high-fiber foods (which I want to eat no matter what).
+The overeating would make me feel unfocused and uncomfortable for 4+ hours, which is not worth it for me.

+Recently, I've found that a better thought pattern for me is to say "I'll eat that later" when I get a craving for something right after a meal.
+This avoids a state of overeating, and I may later end up not craving that thing, which means I'll eat less overall that day (which is generally good).

 # Hunger, and Physical States of Being

 One thing I've noticed is that my body can be in different "states" that affect